Cambyses II: Further conquests

-According to Herodotus, Cambyses' campaigns against Ammon in the Siwa Oasis and Ethiopia ended catastrophically.
+According to Herodotus, Cambyses' campaigns against Ammon in the Siwa Oasis and Ethiopia ended in catastrophe.
 He states that the reason behind this defeat was the "madness" of Cambyses, who "at once began his march against Ethiopia, without any orders for the provision of supplies, and without for a moment considering the fact that he was to take his men to the ends of the earth".
+This is called the Lost Army of Cambyses.

 However, according to Briant, "the deliberate bias against Cambyses raises doubts about the accuracy of Herodotus's version."
-Herodotus' statement is contradicted by other sources that do not suggest a catastrophe for his forces, even though the obstacles of the campaign possibly compelled Cambyses to withdraw.
-Archaeological proof indicates that the Achaemenids made use of the stronghold of Dorginarti (south of Buhen) during the time they controlled Egypt.
+Herodotus' statement is contradicted by other sources that do not suggest a catastrophe for his forces.
+Cambyses may have faced difficulties in the campaign that may have forced him to abort it.
+However, archaeological evidence shows that the Achaemenids occupied their stronghold of Dorginarti (south of Buhen) when in control of Egypt.
+Furthermore, in two inscriptions of Darius, Nubia is listed as one of the lands in the empire, and a Nubian delegation is depicted in Persepolis on the Apadana reliefs which visually present the lands of Darius’ empire.
+These suggest that Cambyses saw success in subduing Nubia.